Multimodal Remote Inference: Introduction

 Despite the advantages of multimodal ML, its application in remote inference systems remains limited in practice.
-One primary challenge is limited network resources (e.g., bandwidth), which makes it hard for multimodal ML models to access fresh features across all modalities simultaneously.
-Therefore, it is important to schedule transmissions for the modality that contributes most to the ML model’s performance.
-Another challenge is the lack of an accurate model that captures the relationship between feature freshness and inference accuracy~\cite{li2025freshness}.
-That is, it is unclear which feature, at which time, is most \emph{valuable} to the model.
-One main reason is the complexity of multimodal ML models, especially deep neural networks.

-To address these challenges, prior studies on remote inference have offered key insights into how information freshness affects ML performance~\cite{9484640, shisher2022does, 10559951}.
-In these studies, \emph{Age of Information (AoI)}, introduced in~\cite{6195689}, serves as a crucial metric for measuring freshness.
-A key finding from these works reveals that in supervised learning, ML inference error can be expressed as a (possibly non-monotonic) function of AoI.
-This observation enables us to shift the goal from directly optimizing ML inference error to minimizing an AoI-based penalty function (which could be non-monotonic).
-Moreover, the function depends on the AoI of each modality and may be non-additive (i.e., not a weighted sum of single-modality AoI functions); see Section~\ref{sec:impact-of-AoI} for an example.
-The generality of this function further complicates the scheduling problem.

-To that end, in this paper, we study a key research question: \emph{How to effectively schedule transmissions for multiple modalities to minimize the ML model’s inference error under the network bandwidth constraint?} We answer this question by making the following main contributions:
+One main challenge is that multimodal ML models often require features from different modalities to be aligned and synchronized~\cite{jiang2025multi}.
+However, under limited network resources, such as bandwidth or channel constraints, it is often difficult to deliver fresh features from all modalities simultaneously.
+Because the freshness of each modality evolves dynamically over time, the scheduler needs to decide which modality to schedule to improve the ML model’s performance.
+Moreover, due to the complexity of multimodal ML models, finding a modality scheduling policy to minimize inference error can be difficult.